michaelbdavidson7/basic-finance-class/README.md

 Creating more financially independent people can improve lives and even the national economy!

 This project is public domain and anyone can contribute and/or use this cirriculum for any purpose.
 I chose to host this on Github because the path to collaboration is very well defined (see [Github Pull Requests](https://help.github.com/articles/creating-a-pull-request/)).
+The goal of this project is to create a syllabus and lesson plan that any teacher around the world can pick up, and tweak it to their needs.

 **Goal**: To teach the basics of personal finance in a practical and also technical way.